Glanfield History, Family Crest & Coats of Arms

-Norman Conquest brought to England in 1066.
+Glanfield is one of the thousands of new names that the Norman Conquest brought to England in 1066.
 The Glanfield family lived in Suffolk.
 The name however, is not a reference to this place, but to the family's place of residence sometime prior to the Norman Conquest of England in 1066, Glanville, near Calvados, Normandy.
-CITATION[CLOSE]

 Early Origins of the Glanfield family